 Henry Hudson Dr., Fort Lee

 While your kids are busy climbing tall towers and scooting down slides, you’ll be amazed by the incredible view.
 This Palisades Interstate Park playground sits right next to the Hudson River, just a short ride from the George Washington Bridge.
+Just be sure the little ones “go” before leaving the house as the bathrooms are currently closed.
 Travel tip: There’s a super scenic spot filled with urban art right under the bridge, so if you drive through on your way to the park, don’t forget the camera!

 Bloomfield and Lakeside Aves., Verona